Skip to main contentSkip to footer content

 Monterey College of Law is accredited by the Committee of Bar Examiners of the State Bar of California.

 Monterey College of Law has been accredited continuously by the Committee of Bar Examiners of the State Bar of California since July, 1981.
-Our next 5-year accreditation on-site visit is expected soon.
+Our next on-site visit for our 5-year accreditation is expected soon.

-Click here for our current Mandatory Information Report Business and Professions Code Section 6061.7 (a)
+Click here for our current Mandatory Information Disclosure Business and Professions Code Section 6061.7 (a)

 The State Bar of California requires all California Accredited Law Schools (CALS) to report a cumulative five-year pass rate on the California Bar Exam (CBX).
 We are proud of our pass rate on the CBX, one of the most difficult bar exams to pass: